sashetophizika/hyprscratch/README.md

 * `hide`: only hides the scratchpad.

 * `poly`: toggle all scratchpads with the same title simultaneously

+* `tiled`: spawns the scratchpad tiled instead of floating

 * `special`: uses the special workspace.
 Ignores most other scratchpad options and is ignored by `clean` and `spotless`.